-Mr. PARR Mr. FRENCH
+Mr. Parr Mr. French

 To meet the requirements of those who are engaged during the day, but have spare time at their disposal in the evening, there is an advanced evening course of instruction in electrical engineering.
-This consists of two advanced lectures (experimentally illustrated when possible) on Thursdays, beginning September 26th, from 7.15 to 8.15 p.m., and from 8.30 to 9.30 p.m., on Alternating (single- and polyphase) Current Practice.
+This consists of two advanced lectures (experimentally illustrated when possible) on Thursdays, beginning September 21st, from 7.15 to 8.15 p.m., and from 8.30 to 9.30 p.m., on Alternating (single- and polyphase) Current Practice.
 The advanced laboratory course of practical work is specially arranged with the view of assisting students in understanding the lecture work.
-All the work will have special reference to the electrotechnological examinations of the City and Guilds of London Institute, and will practically cover the ground for Grade II Alternating Currents and the First Paper of the Final Grade of those examinations, and meet the requirements of those desirous of taking a certificate in either of the above Grades (see the City and Guilds programme).
+All the work will have special reference to the electrotechnological examinations of the City and Guilds of London Institute, and will practically cover the ground for the Ordinary Grade Alternating Currents and one of the three subjects annually of the Honours Grade of those examinations, and meet the requirements of those desirous of taking a certificate in either the Ordinary or in one of the three subjects of the Honours' Grades (see the City and Guilds programme).

-All who intend to become evening students must attend at the University on Tuesday, September 17th, or Wednesday, September 18th, between 7.30 and 8.30 p.m., in order to confer with the Head of the Department as to their training, eligibility and proposed courses of instruction, and to produce any certificates obtained either from the Board of Education or from other educational authorities.
+All who intend to become evening students must attend at the University on Monday, September 18th, between 7 and 9 p.m., in order to confer with the Head of the Department as to their training, eligibility and proposed courses of instruction, and to produce any certificates obtained either from the Board of Education or from the educational authorities.